Og-Amayokoy/Scratch-CUI/syntax/event.md

 Please read [here](https://en.scratch-wiki.info/wiki/events_Blocks)

 There are blocks that not supported on CUI.
-See follow
+See following.

 * when this spite clicked
 * when background sprite clicked